 8. BEETLEJUICE (1988) dir.
 Tim Burton

 There is a very real sense that the modern Halloween aesthetic owes a debt of gratitude to the contributions of Tim Burton, and Beetlejuice is arguably his best work.
-Featuring the pre-Batman Michael Keaton as the title character, it tells the zany story of a couple (Alec Baldwin and Geena Davis) who die in a horrible accident and find themselves as ghosts in their idyllic craftsman home.
+Featuring a pre-Batman Michael Keaton as the title character, it tells the zany story of a couple (Alec Baldwin and Geena Davis) who die in a horrible accident and find themselves as ghosts in their idyllic craftsman home.
 When a new family moves in and tries to strip all the charm of their home in favour of gaudy ’80s sensibilities, they decide to fight back and enlist the help of the titular character, a devious ghost who specializes in driving people out of their homes through haunting them.
 Unfortunately like any sleazy salesman, his offer sounds to good to be true which leads to a madcap and frantic quest to rid the house of their tacky hosts and save their souls (literally).

 7. SLEEPING BEAUTY (1959) dir.
 Clyde Geronimi

 Sleeping Beauty may not come to mind when choosing Halloween fare.
 But though the retelling of the fairy tale is brimming with typical Disney princess romance, there is also a fairly dark side to this film as well.
 It all begins with Maleficent, who is as fearsome a villain that has ever been created in the Disney canon.
 Together with her ghouls and demons, she forms the most terrifying force against the powers of good.
 I remember watching this movie with hands over eyes and through my fingers growing up.
-And before we move on, let me remind you of the scene involving the Princess Aurora and a spindle that is as tense, horrific, and agonizingly terrifying as any horror movie out there.
+And before we move on, let me remind you of the scene involving the Princess Aurora and a spindle that is as tense, horrific, and agonizingly terrifying as any of the great horror scenes.
 I can still hear the haunting score for this scene to this day, and it still gives me the absolute chills.
-But of course tempering these horror filled scenes is the typical Disney magic, whimsy, and wonder, making it a perfect alternative Halloween pick.
+But of course tempering these horror filled scenes is typical Disney magic, whimsy, and wonder, and humor, making it a perfect alternative Halloween pick.

 6. SPIRITED AWAY (2001) dir.
 Hayao Miyazaki

 Hayao Miyazaki’s take on “Alice in Wonderland” is a sumptuous visual feast that frequently inspires awe and wonder.
 It tells the story of a girl who is forced further and further down the spiritual realm in her quest to save her parents who have been turned into pigs.
 Along the way she meets benign spirits and creatures who befriend and protect her as she finds herself working in a bath house for the inhabitants of this spirit world.
 While this isn’t a story that is necessarily scary, it is disorienting and slightly disturbing all the same.
-For every ghost and ghoul who appears friendly, there is another that is bound to be unsettling.
+For every ghost and ghoul who appears friendly, there is another that is bound to be unsettling and less benevolent.
 The thing is though, the whole film is rendered so beautifully, down to the very smallest detail, that whatever fears that bubble up may be overwhelmed by the artistic excellence on display.

 5. E.T.
 THE EXTRA-TERRESTRIAL (1982) dir.
 Steven Spielberg